About mobile premium services

 - a fee from your telco for the cost of downloading data to access the service

-Companies that supply content for '19' services have to show the terms and conditions in their ads.
+Companies that supply content for mobile premium services must include the terms and conditions in their ads.
 These help you understand:

 - how much the service costs